 Food for the brain

 Few things terrorise us more than the sneaking suspicion that we are losing it.
-You can no longer remember people's names and then you find that, unable to locate the sugar, you had put the bowl in the fridge or microwave ; instead instead of its usual spot on the shelf.
+You can no longer remember people's names and then you find that, unable to locate the sugar you had put the bowl in the fridge instead of its usual spot on the shelf.

 A pesto lunch is full of brain food.

-In my own particular case it is the inability to recognise some common item that I am hunting for, only to find it right under my nose.
+In my own particular case it was the inability to recognise some common item that I was hunting for, only to find it right under my nose.
 Yesterday it was the butter on the dining room table; with the lid on, I missed it at first-glance.

 A few months ago I went soaring for the first time at an unfamiliar airfield.
-I got in a panic when I could not locate the landing-strip that was right off the left wing.
-Sadly, it was time to quit before a horrible accident.
+I got in a panic when I could not locate the landing-strip that was clearly visible right off the left wing.
+Sadly, it was the sign to quit before a horrible accident; flying is more than other sports particularly unforgiving.

 Here is the checklist that I drew up.

 There are now known to be at least 40 different compounds that we absolutely must get from our food.
-It's impossible to track whether you have had sufficient apigenin or vitamin-E today, for example; you would go crazy.
+But it's absolutely impossible to track whether you have had sufficient apigenin or vitamin-E today, for example; you would go crazy.

 Instead follow the two golden-rules.